-A total of 12,000,000 shares have been reserved for issuance under the Plan.
-As of June 1, 2006, options for 7,135,000 shares were outstanding under the Plan.
-The options we grant under the Plan may be either "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code of 1986.

-as amended (the "Code"), or non-statutory stock options at the discretion of the Board of Directors and as reflected in the terms of the written option agreement.
+A total of 5,000,000 shares have been reserved for issuance under the Plan.
+As of July 29, 2005, options for 6,290,000 shares were outstanding under the Plan.
+1,290,000 of such options have been granted to subject to stockholder approval of an increase in the number of shares that can be granted under the Plan.
+The options we grant under the Plan may be either "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), or non-statutory stock options at the discretion of the Board of Directors and as reflected in the terms of the written option agreement.
 The Plan is not a qualified deferred compensation plan under Section 401(a) of the Code, and is not subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

-The following table summarizes information about our equity compensation plans as of June 1, 2006.
+The following table summarizes information about our equity compensation plans as of July 29, 2005.